oda-hub/oda_api/README.md

-cdci_api_plugin
+oda_api
 ==========================================
 *API for cdci_data_analysis*

 What's the license?
 -------------------

-cdci_api_plugin is distributed under the terms of The MIT License.
+oda_api is distributed under the terms of The MIT License.

 Who's responsible?
 -------------------